harry-gibson/harry-gibson.github.io/_pages/fme-cdl.md

 #### *Using FME to implement complex geoprocessing workflows*

-FME (Feature Manipulation Engine) is a piece of software produced by <a href="https://www.safe.com/" target="_blank">Safe Software</a>.
-It is what's known as an ETL tool (Extract, Transform, and Load), which is a generic term for a tool that allows reading ("Extract") of data in one format, manipulation of the data ("Transform"), and then writing the data to (potentially) a different format ("Load").
+FME (Feature Manipulation Engine, produced by <a href="https://www.safe.com/" target="_blank">Safe Software</a>), is what's known as an ETL (Extract, Transform, and Load) tool.
+This is a generic term for a tool that allows reading ("Extract") of data  in one format, manipulation of the data ("Transform"), and then writing the data to (potentially) a different format ("Load").
 The point of an ETL tool is to define a workflow that gets data from where it is, to where you want it, and once a workflow has been designed for a particular task it can be run repeatedly as new data or updates are produced.

 <img src="../images/cdl/fme_generic_illustration_2.png?raw=true"/>